 On 25 May, Julius Baer announces the acquisition of the independent Italian investment manager Alpha SIM, which is specialised on high-net-worth clients.
 Following the regulatory approval in September 2009, the company is merged with Julius Baer's business in Milan, thus complementing the Bank's well-established onshore business in Italy.

 Private banking at its purest

 On 1 October, the shares of Julius Baer Group Ltd. are traded on the SIX Swiss Exchange for the first time.
-This step is the result of the former Julius Baer Holding Ltd. separating its private banking and asset management businesses, thus establishing Julius Baer as the leading Swiss private banking group.
-It strongly reinforces Julius Baer's commitment to private banking excellence in keeping with its rich Swiss heritage dating back to 1890.
+This step is the result of the former Julius Baer Holding Ltd. separating its wealth management and asset management businesses, thus establishing Julius Baer as the leading Swiss wealth management group.

 Acquisition of ING Bank (CH)

 Julius Baer acquires ING Bank (Switzerland) Ltd, a pure wealth management business including subsidiaries in Switzerland, Monaco and Jersey.